Superga (brand): Stores

 Superga has stores in the United States, Europe, South America, Asia and South Africa, and online stores along with direct selling on www.Superga.co.uk, www.Superga.com, and www.Superga-USA.com.
 Superga opened its first store in the United Kingdom in Covent Garden in June 2011.
 Followed by its first US store in the Soho neighborhood of NYC in May 2012 and in 2015 the first store of South America in Chile.
-Superga wholesales through premium department stores, specialty retailers in other countries.
+Superga wholesales through premium department stores and specialty retailers in other countries.

 In the media

 In the 2019 film Knives Out, the character Marta Cabrera (portrayed by Ana de Armas) wears a pair of Superga 2750 shoes.

 In HBO Max's The Pitt, Dr. Cassie McKay (portrayed by Fiona Dourif) wears Superga 2750 shoes in black, with white laces.